How To Create and Test A Secure Store API

-To create an Application Programming Interface (API) for a clothing store that allows third-party vendors to access real-time product information, you can use Python and a framework like Flask to build the API.
-The API will provide endpoints for fetching products, their attributes, and images.
-Once created, you can use tools like Postman to test the API.
+To develop an Application Programming Interface (API) for a clothing store that enables third-party vendors to access real-time product information, you can utilize Python with the Flask framework.

 Step 1: Setup the Environment and Libraries